VikParuchuri/surya/README.md

 **Performance tips**

 Setting the `TABLE_REC_BATCH_SIZE` env var properly will make a big difference when using a GPU.
 Each batch item will use `150MB` of VRAM, so very high batch sizes are possible.
 The default is a batch size `64`, which will use about 10GB of VRAM.
 Depending on your CPU core count, it might help, too - the default CPU batch size is `8`.

+### From python

+See `table_recognition.py` for a code sample.
+Table recognition depends on extracting cells, so it is a little more involved to setup than other model types.

 # Limitations